UnivaCorporation/unisight-visualizations/doc/grafana_prometheus.md

     # Installed directly from a release
     pip install https://github.com/UnivaCorporation/unisight-visualizations/releases/download/v2.0.0/unisight-data-bridge-2.0.0.tar.gz

+See the [compatibility](#compatibility) section for information on which versions of this product are compatible with different Unisight versions.

-Next a configuration holding the URL, username, and password of the Unisight GraphQL interface must be created.
+Next, a configuration holding the URL, username, and password of the Unisight GraphQL interface must be created.
 As this has a sensitive password contained it should be placed in a location where only the systemd service user can read it.